EGoverde/Mvvm.Nucleus.Maui/README.md

 Popups can be used with or without ViewModels and require registration in `MauiProgram.cs` using `RegisterPopup<MyPopup>` or `RegisterPopup<MyPopup, MyPopupViewModel>`.
 After registration popups can be shown by passing the view type to one of the various `ShowPopupAsync` methods.

-Parameters can be sent through an `IDictionary<string, object>`, which will be passed to Init or InitAsync (see [Popup interfaces](#popup-interfaces)).
+Parameters can be sent through an `IDictionary<string, object>`, which will be passed to Init or InitAsync (see [Popup interfaces](#popup-interfaces)), as well as `IQueryAttributable`.
 These methods will be called before showing the popup.
 The async variant can be configured such that it has to finish before showing the popup.

 Using the `IPopupAware` the ViewModel can receive a reference to the popup, which is required in order to close the popup programatically.